WA9ONY/Pico-RP2040/README.md

 + Create GitHub account
 + Create RP2040 and Arduino repo.
 + Use GitHub web interface to create the README.md file.

+[GitHub](https://github.com/) is a global home for all developers, GitHub is the complete developer platform to build, scale, and deliver secure software.
+Over 100 million people, including developers from 90 of the Fortune 100 companies, use GitHub to build amazing things together across 330+ million repositories.
+With all the collaborative features of GitHub, it’s never been easier for individuals and teams to write faster, better code.

+Embedded World 2023 session: DevOps with arm Virtual Hardware enabled GitHub Actions by Clay Nelson

 GitHub is a great way to document and share RP2040 and Arduino projects.
 + The GitHub home READ.md file provides a place to documenting the projects.
 + The GitHub provides free file storage ([repository](https://en.wikipedia.org/wiki/Repository_(version_control))) and version change control.